tc-ca/D365.INSPECTION.ETL.TDG/README.md

 # D365.INSPECTION.ETL.TDG
-Repo for the non D365 code
+Repo for the ETL code for TDG Data